psychemedia/storytelling-notes/gwion-bach.md

 It is extremely injurious.
 It is concealed,
 Because sight cannot perceive it.
-It is noxious, it is beneficial ;
+It is noxious, it is beneficial;
-It is yonder, it is here ;
+It is yonder, it is here;
 It will discompose,
-But will not repair the injury ;
+But will not repair the injury;
 It will not suffer for its doings,
 Seeing it is blameless.
 It is wet, it is dry.